Meghasonii/Meghasonii/README.md

 **Megha soni - Workforce Analysist**

 Welcome to my GitHub!
-I’m Megha soni (@Meghasonii), a passionate and persistent learner, currently working as a Data Scientist Intern..
+I’m Megha soni (@Meghasonii), a Data Analysist learner, currently working as a Workforce analysist ..

   **How to reach me**